-Most people find their first visit to church more informal than they expected.
+Most people find their first visit to Heath Church more informal than they expected.
 We’re a friendly group of people, and our services are set up so you can relax and get to know us as a church.
 You are not expected to know any words off by heart, and there is no trying to find your way through service books.
-Most people stand up to sing and stand up when the collection has been taken, but some don’t, either because they can’t or just would prefer not to.
+Most people stand up to sing but some don’t, either because they can’t or just would prefer not to.
 There is no right or wrong!

 What about Communion?

 Sharing bread and wine is an important part of our church community.
 It reminds us of what Jesus did for us.
 We currently have Communion around once a month.
 The bread and wine are served to you in your seat, and we wait until everyone has been served so that we all eat or drink together.